leonardecavele/push_swap/README.md

 reduce unnecessary rotations and keeps misplaced values grouped together.

 This algorithm's complexity is **O(n²)** in push_swap operations, because in the worst case it may require to do up to n rotations on each element to push then back from b to a.
 Thus, the total number of operations in the worst case is n x n rotations.
+Space complexity is **O(n)**, which corresponds to the memory required to store the stacks and the associated indexes.

 #### Medium